tscommunity/deep-dive-into-ts/README.md

-# deep-dive-in-ts
+# deep-dive-into-ts
-Deep dive in TypeScript.
+Deep dive into TypeScript.